UrbsLab/STREAMLINE/docs/source/install.md

 3. Install all other packages required to run STREAMLINE on the local system (see `requirements.txt` for the complete list of these packages)

 Now the STREAMLINE package can be run from the STREAMLINE root directory.

+#### Troubleshooting
+If you see errors or warnings when running the above commands, this may indicate that the required packages might not be installing properly, which may prevent STREAMLINE from running to completion.
+We recommend always testing the STREAMLINE installation first by [running](running.md) it (in the desired [run mode](running.md#picking-a-run-mode)) on the [demonstration](sample.md#demonstration-data) data with included/example default run parameters.
+Issues related to installation will be evident if you get 'module' related errors when running STREAMLINE.
+This is most likely to happen if you are working from a previous installation of Anaconda, and you should update both `conda` and `anaconda` first and then retry the commands above.

 ### Jupyter Notebook
 If you with to run STREAMLINE using the included Jupyter Notebook, additionally do the following: